 This request modifies the value of an existing attribute instance associated with a Managed Object.
-The request contains the Unique Identifier of the Managed Object whose attribute is to be modified, and the attribute name, OPTIONAL Attribute Index, and new value.
+The request contains the Unique Identifier of the Managed Object whose attribute is to be modified, and the attribute name, OPTIONAL Attribute Index, and the new value.
 Only existing attributes MAY be changed via this operation.
 New attributes SHALL only be added by the Add Attribute operation.
-Read-Only attributes SHALL NOT be changed using this operation.
-If an Attribute Index is specified, then only the specified instance is modified.
+If an Attribute Index is specified, then only the specified instance of the attribute is modified.
 If the attribute has multiple instances, and no Attribute Index is specified in the request, then the Attribute Index is assumed to be 0.
 If the attribute does not support multiple instances, then the Attribute Index SHALL NOT be specified.
 Specifying an Attribute Index for which there exists no Attribute Value SHALL result in an error.